Inverness and the monster of the Loch Ness

 An interactive visitor center is built on the site to tell the story of these brave men.
 It was a real eerie experience to walk in the vast ground listening to the wind and imagining what would have happened there more than three hundred years ago.

-There is a small memorial tower in the middle of the battlefield and a hut on the side which has been there since the time of the battle.
+There is a small memorial tower in the middle of the battlefield and a hut on the side that has been there since the battle.

 It was still raining when we left the Culloden Battlefields.
-Rather than going back to the B&B we decided to pay a visit to they nearby Tomatin distillery which was a detour of twenty miles.
+So rather than going back to the B&B, we decided to visit the nearby Tomatin distillery detour of twenty miles.

 The friendly but extremely busy staff offered us a free whisky tasting and turned on the movie for just the two of us.

 We had dinner at the Caledonia pub and called it a night.
-The next day we were to drive to Glencoe, indisputably most beautiful place in the Highlands, as I was told by the friendly landlady.
+The next day we were to drive to Glencoe, indisputably most beautiful place in the Highlands, as the friendly landlady told me.

-Do you have any stories to share about the Highlands.
-Share them with me through the comments section below.
+Do you have any stories to share about the Highlands?
 I would love to hear them.
+Share them with me through the comments section, please.